Hlaing56/README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-npm inti -y & npm i inquirer --save
+npm init -y & npm i inquirer --save

 ## Usage
-This README.md
+I am using this right now to make the readme for the readme generator

 ## Credits
 none